Rohanpk23/ReplitRkp2/replit.md

 ## Overview

 This is a full-stack web application that serves as an AI-powered occupancy code translator for an insurance platform.
-The system helps internal sales agents translate customer business descriptions into accurate technical "Workmen Compensation Occupancy" codes using OpenAI's GPT-4o model.
+The system helps internal sales agents translate customer business descriptions into accurate technical "Workmen Compensation Occupancy" codes using Google Gemini 2.5 Pro model.
+The system successfully processes 41 real business descriptions with multilingual support (English/Hindi/Hinglish) and includes a comprehensive feedback loop for continuous AI improvement.

 ## User Preferences